DenisSurina/graphql-vulnerabilities-frontend/README.md

 # The Book Nook - Frontend

-React frontend za online knjižaru.
-Povezuje se na GraphQL backend na `localhost:4000`.
+React frontend for an online bookstore showcasing GraphQL vulnerabilities.

 ## Tech stack